 In the opening sequence, Wilhem’s character seems to evoke classic UK wild-child Prince Harry, but by the season finale, it’s almost as though he transforms overnight into his older brother Erik.
 In your opinion, did Wilhelm feel lost in the shadow of his brother, having no real purpose in terms of his royal responsibilities as ‘the spare’?

-Being an Australian, our perception of Sweden and the region of Scandinavia where Young Royals is set, is that it is one of the most LGBT-friendly regions in the world, particularly with Norwegian King Harald’s speech in support of refugees and the LGBT community that went viral.
-Are the views of the Nordic aristocrats you’ve scribed, like August and Queen Kristina when it comes to LGBT or minority groups, a general reflection of how everyday Scandinavians or the Swedes view social minorities?
+Being an Australian, our perception of Sweden and the region of Scandinavia where Young Royals is set, is that of being one of the most LGBT-friendly regions in the world, particularly with Norwegian King Harald’s speech in support of refugees and the LGBT community that went viral.
+Are the views of the Nordic aristocrats you’ve scribed, like August and Queen Kristina when it comes to LGBT or other minority groups, a general reflection of how everyday Scandinavians or the Swedes view social minorities?

 Ambjörn: A Swedish critic wrote that they didn’t understand what was at stake because ”Sweden is no longer super homophobic” which made me laugh, low standards much?

 My friends then joked about the fact that the only way straight people can enjoy a queer story and understand why it’s hard to come out or live how you wanna live in this world is if the characters life is being threatened.